slai-labs/get-beam/examples/finetune-llama/README.md

 ### Training

-We're going to implement the code in the [Llama LoRA repo](https://github.com/tloen/alpaca-lora) in a script we can run on Beam.
+We're going to implement the code in the [Llama 2 LoRA repo](https://github.com/tloen/alpaca-lora) in a script we can run on Beam.

 I'm using the [Instruction Tuning with GPT-4](https://github.com/Instruction-Tuning-with-GPT-4/GPT-4-LLM) dataset, which is hosted on Huggingface.

-The first thing we'll do is setup the compute environment to run Llama.
+The first thing we'll do is setup the compute environment to run Llama 2.
 The training script is run on a 24Gi A10G GPU:

 > This example only demonstrates the high-level workflow, so specific functions like `train` are hidden.
 You can find the entire source code in this repo.